 Take a little break then come back and do a few more of the same exercise , but don’t show your dog the treats this time, just say your cue word and move away.
 Do this in different areas of the house so your dog learns that you might make this game happen anywhere.
 Each time you work with your dog, vary the number of times and steps you take from your dog so there is no pattern to any of this

 It is very important that you don’t become predictable.
-You wouldn’t want to teach your dog that ,only after you go into the kitchen and get the treats are you are going to play this game , or you always take four steps from him .
+You wouldn’t want to teach your dog that ,only after you go into the kitchen and get the treats are you are going to play this game or, that you always take four steps from him .
 You want to surprise him with this, very much as in real life.

 You might have to use this emergency recall to get him away from a diversion, so practice when he is slightly distracted early on, then build using your emergency recall during greater distractions.